Dem Rep. Steve Cohen likes tweet saying Tim Scott ‘might as well be’ White

 After Fox News requested comment from his office, Cohen deleted his original tweet and removed the like

-Tennessee Democrat Rep. Steve Cohen liked a tweet on Monday that said GOP Sen. Tim Scott “might as well be” White and claimed President Trump killed Herman Cain.
+Tennessee Democratic Rep. Steve Cohen liked a tweet on Monday that said GOP Sen. Tim Scott “might as well be” White and suggested President Trump killed Herman Cain by contributing to his exposure to the coronavirus.

 Cohen, in a since-deleted tweet, wrote after Scott spoke of being a Black Republican during a high-profile speech at the Republican National Convention: “The Republican convention is a mirror of the Trump base:white, and as he likes to say, 'the poorly educated.'"
 One user responded to Cohen's tweet to point out that Scott, R-S.C. is not White.